 To maximize your ROI you need to have inbound marketing techniques built into your site to turn visitors into potential clients.
 This includes conversion funnel or click funnel type landing pages and giveaways in exchange for visitor data that don’t convert.
 Data is what you will thrive by.
 You need to get their data so that you can market to them.
 It is an industry all in itself.
 Inbound Marketing solutions like HubSpot and others make it possible for a small to medium sized business to leverage the same features as a Fortune 500.

 SEM is your life blood if you can afford to invest in it then Google Adwords is the 800 lbs gorilla.
-Bing also has Bing Ads which you shouldn’t ignore because it is less expensive and if done right, actually gets a higher conversion rate than Google.
-But it is way less traffic.
-So if you want to see immediate results, I mean immediate, invest in a Google Adwords Campaign.
+Bing also has Bing Ads which you shouldn’t ignore because it is less expensive and if done right, actually gets a higher conversion rate than Google albeit a lot less traffic so it is less overall sales.
+So if you want to see immediate results, I mean immediate, invest in a Google Ads Campaign.

 PPC is advertising is just what it sounds like.
 You are paying to send people to your website, click by click.
 That being the case you do not want to take it lightly.
 You must have all your ‘T’s” crossed and “I’s” dotted.